tfdsimoes/shopping-cart/lana-server/README.md

-# Private Server
+# Lana Server

-Place where all the operations related to the management of the cart are taking care
+Project that takes care of all operations related to the cart